Qudian Inc. (QD) can excel with these strategies

-As of Tuesday, Qudian Inc.’s (NYSE:QD) stock closed at $0.71, up from $0.70 the previous day.
-While Qudian Inc. has overperformed by 2.22%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, QD fell by -49.68%, with highs and lows ranging from $2.18 to $0.63, whereas the simple moving average fell by -26.90% in the last 200 days.
+The share price of Qudian Inc. (NYSE:QD) fell to $0.80 per share on Tuesday from $0.90.
+While Qudian Inc. has underperformed by -11.21%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, QD fell by -39.30%, with highs and lows ranging from $2.18 to $0.63, whereas the simple moving average fell by -17.68% in the last 200 days.

 3 Tiny Stocks Primed to Explode